saudashfaq/blm-anager-saas/PRODUCT_SHOWCASE.md

 ## 🔄 Regular Updates

-We continuously improve Backlinks Manager with:
+We continuously improve Backlinks Validator with:

 - New features based on user feedback
 - Performance optimizations